nagasudhirpulla/taming_python/blog/skills/logging_logger_adapter.md

 ## Use cases
 * Adding contextual data in logs may be useful for easy debugging of the logs and also add new attributes for efficient querying and filtering of the logs
-* For example if additional attributes like process Id, application name, etc. are added in each log, searching and debud
+* For example if additional attributes like process Id, application name, etc. are added in each log, searching and debugging capabilities can be more efficient

 ## Python "logging" module
 * `logging` module can be used for generating logs in python programs